 - Micro USB (slow charging as compared to Paperwhite)

-- It’s a bit pricey + Old model
+- It’s a bit pricey an old model

 On November 30, 2022, Amazon will release the Kindle Scribe to the public.
-With a 10.2-inch display and 300 PPI, it’s perfect for reading manga.
+Its 10.2-inch display and 300 PPI make it perfect for reading manga.

-Additionally, it has an auto-adjusting light sensor for easier reading in different lighting conditions.
-At last, I come without any ads.
+Additionally, it has an auto-adjusting light sensor for more effortless reading in different lighting conditions.
+At last, I came without any ads.